• Skip to primary navigation

 Just as in my homemade tonic water recipe, I prefer the zing of fresh citrus that's lost once you involve heat.
 So, instead of making a traditional simple syrup on the stove top, I whisked superfine sugar into fresh Meyer lemon juice and let it dissolve.
 With a vigorous whisk, sugar dissolves quickly in the acidic juice leaving you with a zesty-fresh and sweet syrup.

-(If you love bubbly cocktails, you should also check out this Peach Bellini recipe.
-And if you're a rhubarb fan, this Rhubarb Cocktail is amazing.)
+(If you love bubbly cocktails, you should also check out this Peach Bellini recipe and Campari Spritz.
+And more of my favorites are this Rhubarb Cocktail and my Blackberry Margaritas.)

 Cheers!